kirkdude/gcp_compliance/README.md

 - **User-Friendly Compliance Rules**: Define rules in JSON format for easy management.
 - **Extensible Framework**: Add new compliance checks with minimal code changes.
-- **Debugging Tools**: Supports verbose logging, step-through debugging, and dry-run mode.
+- **Debugging Tools**: Supports verbose logging, step-through debugging.
 - **Cross-Platform Compatibility**: Run on Mac and Linux environments.
 - **Docker Support**: Deploy and run the framework in a Docker container.